tumpio/requestcontrol/_locales/en/manual.rst

 Types
 ~~~~~

-Apply rule to certain types of requests.
-A type indicates the requested
-resource.
-Rule can apply from one to many types, or any type.
-All
+A type indicates the requested resource.
+Rule can apply from one to many
-possible types and their descriptions are listed below.
+types, or any type.
+All the possible types are listed below.

 +-----------------------------------+-----------------------------------+
 | Type                              | Details                           |